mrjbanksy/container-pipelines/gitlab-cicd-example/README.md

 ## Why was this pipeline created?

-This pipeline was created to integrate GitLab CI/CD and OpenShift to deploy code from GitLab as applications within OpenShift.
-The two main goals of this pipeline were for each feature branch to have its own environment within OpenShift for testing, and for production deployments to use a blue/green deployment strategy.
+This pipeline was created to integrate GitLab CI/CD and OpenShift.
+The three main goals of this pipeline were:
+* Automate the deployment of code from GitLab as containerized applications within OpenShift
+* Create ephemeral environments within OpenShift for each feature branch
+* Use a blue/green deployment architecture in production.

 ## What's in this folder?